The system from A to Z

 Once the assignment is created, it is recommended that all documents are added simultaneously.
 Whether they are submitted by the student users from the system or manually from the lecturer, the documents are then analyzed at the same time.
 At the end of the verification, the Similarity Reports are available to view and this time there is an added section to the Similarity Report, which shows for cross check similarities.
 This means that the system has checked if there have been any borrowings of text between the student works.

-Users with "Student" status in the system can upload documents to the system and join assignments.
+Students can upload documents to the system and join assignments.
 The student does not have access to the interactive Similarity Report.
 The student cannot accept fragments or add comments to their documents.
 Furthermore, the student cannot add documents to the data base.

 The student can join and assignment by using the red "Join Assignment" button at the top right corner of the webpage.

 From there, the student can enter the short title of the assignment created by the lecturer and join it.
+The student cannot join the peer-review assignment via a short code.

 Alternatively, if the student has already been added to an assignment, it will be visible in the profile and the student can upload their document there.